-$$\varphi^{B} : \text{Type} = \text{''Stock Trade''} \land \text{Amount} \geq 95K \land \\ \text{Time} \geq 20 : 00 \land \text{Country} \in \{Orsinia\}$$
+$$\varphi^B$$ : Type = "Stock Trade" \land Amount $\ge 95K \land$ Time $\ge 20: 00 \land$ Country $\in \{Orsinia\}$

 Our goal is to facilitate meaningful and effective rules mappings between different contexts.
 A fundamental challenge is that rule semantics is often undocumented.
 To overcome this, we focus on the individual rule conditions and derive a set of candidate value abstraction and concretization functions that may capture the possible mappings between the conditions in the given contexts.
 These include common built-in mappings (e.g. currency and distribution-based mappings) as well as semantic-aware mappings, derived by analyzing the given data instance.
 To choose between the possible mappings we define an intuitive cost-benefit model that reflects the improvement in fraud detection that the resulting rules may bring.
 Finally we provide a set of efficient algorithms to choose the best translation among the candidates set.
 We show that finding the optimal rule adaptation is NP-hard (intuitively, as all the combinations between the conditions adaptation candidate values need to be considered), but the problem can be modeled as an Integer Linear Programming (ILP) problem.
 As the performance of ILP solvers often deteriorates for large number of variables (which is the case here), we employ a dedicated data reduction technique that clusters together transactions that "behave uniformly" w.r.t the conditions in the rule, dramatically reducing the number of variables and yielding efficient performance1.
-We further consider the top-k rule adaptation problem and present an effective optimization technique that allows to prune redundant ILP computations.